Cardinals win 17th straight, clinch 2nd NL wild card spot

 Paul Goldschmidt and Tyler O’Neill each had two hits in an 11-hit attack.

 With the score 2-2 in the fifth, Goldschmidt doubled off Jandel Gustave (1-1) and O’Neill singled followed with a single to right that gave him 22 RBIs in the last 20 games.
-The ball went under the glove of Avisail Garcia for a two-base error, and allowing Nolan Arenado’s sacrifice fly made it 4-2.
+The ball went under the glove of Avisail Garcia for a two-base error.
+Arenado’s sacrifice fly made it 4-2.

-Rondon homered with two outs in the sixth — all three of his home runs this year.
+Rondon homered with two outs in the sixth — all three of his home runs this year have come as a pinch hitter.
 Arenado’s 34th home run, a two-out drive in the seventh, tied Scott Rolen (2004) and Fernando Tatis (1999) for most among Cardinals third baseman in a season.

+Luis Urías hit a two-run homer in the fourth.
+Urías played in place of Willy Adames, who was a late scratch.

+“I think that’s one of our strengths,” Milwaukee manager Craig Counsell said.
+“We feel like our position player group is one where we can move guys in and out.
+That’s why we’re able to withstand things that happen in a 162-game season.”

 Milwaukee’s Brandon Woodruff allowed two runs and seven hits in four innings.